Epichide/HoverColor/README.md

     reset : ctrl + 0

 ## update log
+- TODO：
+  - support load multi icc （up to 3）
+  - visualization of 3D gamut （maybe openGL？）
+  - support the optional visualization of record （when there are no metrics to display）
 - 20250813
   - add YUV,YCbcr,YPbPr
   - YUV, YCbCr, and YPbPr all belong to the YUV color model (the YUV model also includes a transformed version called YUV, which is used in PAL).